-PESTEL, or PESTLE, is an analysis process to help Marketers, Strategists and leaders get a picture of their target environment.
+PESTEL, or PESTLE, is an analysis process to help Marketers, Strategists.
+Use a pestle analysis template.

 - For each of the PESTEL areas, brainstorm a list of FACTORS: what affects your project?

 - Organise each area into a prioritised list; 1 for Political, 1 for Economic,… etc